 According to a representative of Le Creuset, “French Oven is a qualifier historically used to reference higher-end enameled round ovens manufactured in France.”

 The cocotte is also much lighter than the traditional Dutch oven, so it’s much easier to bring to different occasions, whether it is a picnic or party.

 Using enamel for the interior surface of the cocotte creates a surface that is odor resistant.

-You can cook anything – from beef stew one day to peach cobbler the next – with no lingering aromas to permeate your food.
+You can cook anything – from sides for beef stew one day to peach cobbler the next – with no lingering aromas to permeate your food.
 Of course, you need to make sure that you have cleaned it properly.